Soldiers33/S-M-LASYON_11/README.md

 * **Contact:** Soldiers33

 ---
-*Created by the Architect using Simule3 Engine.*
+*Created by the OBSERVER using Simule3 Engine.*